 As mentioned, consumer sentiment can be a critical tracker for emerging trends, be it clean label, health claims or specific populations.
 In the case of these examples, businesses can identify a particular population responding strongly to products created with them in mind and enter this niche market whilst it is still relatively untapped by competitors.

 In the data collected by Lumina, Women’s Health is the 3rd key area, behind digestion and immunity.
-When one excludes these latter two benefits, women’s health products take up a massive 53.6% of the remaining global market.
+When one excludes these latter two benefits, women’s health products take up 23% of the remaining global market.
 In EU countries, the picture is similar (see chart on right).

 The presence of particular delivery technologies also varies from country to country.
-For example, 100% of reviews on products with Dual Coating delivery technology were from South Korea whereas 88% of reviews on products with BIO-tract delivery technology were from the US.
+For example, almost 100% of reviews on products with Duolac delivery technology were from South Korea whereas 97% of reviews on products with BIO-tract delivery technology were from the US.

 Introducing Lumina Intelligence

-Lumina Intelligence is an insights service for the nutraceuticals market based on the new currency of quantitative consumer sentiment – online reviews.
+Lumina Intelligence is an insights service for the high-growth food and nutrition markets based on the new currency of quantitative consumer sentiment – online reviews.
 Through linking insights to science and regulation, Lumina gives businesses the whole picture of the market at every stage of the supply chain.
 Standing out from other market insight providers is the granularity of the data and the deep-dive analysis used to provide meaningful insights for manufacturers and suppliers.

-Lumina Intelligence will launch in July 2018 offering insights firstly to those in the probiotics market, with sports nutrition and sustainability insights coming later in 2018.
+Lumina Intelligence launched in July 2018 and offers insights for probiotics, sports nutrition and sustainability.
 At Food Ex 2018 in April, Lumina’s Head of Market Insights, Ewa Hudson, spoke to NutraIngredient’s editor Nathan Gray about the service and what makes it so unique.

 Lumina Intelligence segments it’s data in the following ways.